 One thorn in the side of the seventeenth-century painter was the chronic shortage of strong, opaque yellows and reds which could be to model form with a certain ease.
 The exceptionally brilliant red and yellow cadmiums, now obligatory paints in any contemporary painter's studio, had not been commercialized until the 1840s.
 For centuries the only strong opaque red adapted for modeling was vermilion.
 Vermilion is a very opaque pigment with excellent handling properties but nonetheless, it possesses a fiery, orange undertone and must be glazed to protect it from degrading.
 Strong yellows, in particular, were scarce and the only brilliant green was the problematic verdigris.
 In order to overcome the lack of suitable purple pigments and to economize, artists had learned to first model form in tones of ultramarine and white and then glaze over the dried layer of red madder obtaining a lively purple tint.

-The complete book about 17th-century painting techniques and materials with particular focus on the painting of Johannes Vermeer.
+The complete book about Johannes Vermeer's and 17th-century fine-painting techniques and materials

 by Jonathan Janson | 2020